-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Set the height of cut at the lowest cutting position (38 mm (1-1/2 inches). - 4.
-Loosen the screws and remove the pulley covers (Figure 48).
+- Park the machine on a level surface, disengage the blade-control switch (PTO), and engage the parking brake. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Set the height of cut at the lowest cutting position. - Remove the pulley covers (Figure 51).